ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

          ),
       ])

-This launch file simply shows the way environment variables can be called inside the launch files.
+This launch file shows the way environment variables can be called inside the launch files.
 Environment variables can be used to define namespaces for distinguishing nodes on different computers or robots.

 Running launch files